The surest way to keep Pug’s shedding under control is to get the best brush for a pug and establish a grooming routine.

 You might be deceived by Pug’s squishy faces, big eyes, stalwart small sizes, and short-glossy coats to think they don’t shed.
 Oh boy! they really shed up, especially in summer.

-Moreover, the market is flooded with dozens of types of groom brushes which makes it difficult for pug owners to pick from.
+Moreover, the market is flooded with dozens types of groom brushes which makes it difficult for pug owners to pick from.

 In this guide, I have compiled the best information to help you pick the best brush and tips on maintaining a healthy and shiny coat for your pug.